-Fortunately, the best bird feeder cameras have made the technology smaller, more affordable and easy to use.
+Fortunately, the best bird feeder cameras have made the technology smaller, more affordable, and easier to use.
 Bird feeder cameras come in several shapes and sizes.
 Some are very intuitive to use – pairing with smartphone apps almost instantly so that you can take photos and monitor the feeders live.
 Others require more time to set up.

-We’ve selected the best bird feeder cameras at a range of price points, settings and designs in this design.
-We’ll also be reviewing as many as possible in the future to ensure that our guide is accurate and reliable.
+I've selected the best bird feeder cameras at a range of price points, settings, and designs to suit all budgets.
+I will also be continuing to review as many as possible in the future to ensure that this guide is as accurate and reliable as possible.

 The best bird feeder cameras in 2023